Jack Nevin at the Hobart Gaol 1860s

 Location: W.L.
 Crowther Library

-Above: scan at SLT; below: colour auto-adjusted
+Above: scan at AOT

 Title: Interior, Hobart Gaol